Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 Before exiting the game, it will keep running when Raspberry Pi is powered on.
 To avoid consume too much running memory of Raspberry Pi, you need to exit the game first according to the operation steps above before performing other AI vision games.
 :::

-(3) If want to close the image transmission, press “Ctrl+C” to return and open the terminal of rqt.
+(3) If want to close the image transmission, press "**Ctrl+C**" to return and open the terminal of rqt.
 If fail to exit, please keep trying several times.

 ### 8.8.3 Project Outcome